 Salil must be the only Indian Film music

-director who composed music for films in most of the Indian languages.
+director who composed music for nearly all his films in most of the Indian languages.
 During

 his early years Salil was very much influenced by the large and diverse folk tradition